jkonowitch/typesafe-class-serializer/README.md

 # Serializable TS

-This library provides a robust framework for serializing and deserializing JavaScript objects, leveraging `zod` for schema definitions and validations.
+This library provides a robust framework for serializing and deserializing JavaScript objects in a declarative way, leveraging ES6 decorators and `zod` for schema definitions and validations.
 It ensures strict type safety and runtime checks, making it especially useful when working with other type-safe libraries.

+## Features

+- **Schema Definition with `zod`**: Allows for defining strict schemas for data validation and type inference.
+- **Type Safety**: Ensures type safety during serialization and deserialization processes, supporting full type inference on serialization return types.
+- **Serialization and Deserialization**: Facilitates the conversion between class instances and plain objects, supporting deep serialization of nested objects and collections.
+- **Validation**: Provides mechanisms for validating class properties both at instantiation and during property updates.

+## ES6 Decorators

+This library takes advantage of new features of the JavaScript language, specifically ES6 decorators, which are currently at the [stage 3 proposal status](https://github.com/tc39/proposal-decorators) and are fully implemented in Typescript 5.
+Decorators offer a syntactically convenient way to modify class properties and methods, making them ideal for defining serialization and validation rules in a declarative manner.
+By leveraging decorators, Serializable TS provides a clean and intuitive API for marking class properties as serializable and attaching validation logic directly within class definitions.

 ## Why would I use this?